 \section{Main results}

-Our first main result gives a sharp guarantee on the number of iterations necessary for alternating gradient descent to be guaranteed to product an $\epsilon$-optimal factorization. \begin{theorem}[Main result, informal] For a rank-$r$ matrix $\A \in \mathbb{R}^{m \times n}$, set $d > r$ and consider $\X_0, \Y_0$ randomly initialized as in \cref{ass:init}.
-For any $\epsilon > 0$, there is a step-size $\eta = \eta(\epsilon) > 0$ for alternating gradient descent as in \cref{ass:agd} such that
+Our first main result gives a sharp guarantee on the number of iterations necessary for alternating gradient descent to be guaranteed to produce an $\epsilon$-optimal factorization. \begin{theorem}[Main result, informal] For a rank-$r$ matrix $\A \in \mathbb{R}^{m \times n}$, set $d \geq r$ and consider $\X_0, \Y_0$ randomly initialized as in \cref{ass:init}.
+For any $\epsilon > 0$, there is an explicit step-size $\eta = \eta(\epsilon) > 0$ for alternating gradient descent as in \cref{ass:agd} such that

 with probability $1-\delta$ with respect to the draw of $\X_0$ and $\Y_0$ where $\delta$ is defined in \cref{eq:delta}.
 Here, $C > 0$ is an explicit numerical constant. \end{theorem} For more complete theorem statements, see \cref{cor:main} and \cref{thm:big} below.